puma/puma/CONTRIBUTING.md

 Puma could use your help in several areas!

+**Don't worry about "claiming an issue".
+No issues are "claimed" in Puma.** Just start working on it.
+Once you have a few lines of code, post a draft PR.
+We are more than happy to help once you have a draft PR up.

 **The [contrib-wanted] label indicates that an issue might approachable to first-time contributors.**

 **Reproducing bug reports**: The [needs-repro] label indicates than an issue lacks reproduction steps.
 You can help by reproducing the issue and sharing the steps you took in the comments.